 Among prominent characteristics of these products are original designs, novel coloring, artistic creativity of artisans, the limited investment needed as well as having some features of the local culture which has a prominent place in the world of art and economy.
 A number of these industries are as follows:

 Yazd is a premier Daraie-weaving center in Iran, it is a kind of soft silk fabric with gorgeous colored diamond shapes on it.
 The wards are always dyed before weaving.
 As the weaver makes the fabric, the colors and designs gradually appear.
 Daraie was made out of natural silk, but nowadays viscose is usually used.

-"Terme" is gorgeous silk fabric which its warp is silk thread and its pick is colorful silk, cotton, and wool thread.
-In olden days, people made Terme with the help of their fingers, that is why Terme was known as "finger-woven fabric".
-This gorgeous soft fabric is world famous for its patterns, especially an aigrette-like design (Bote), tuft-like design (Jeghe), hart's horn design (Shakh-e Gavazni), and rose-like design (Gol-e Mohammadi).
+"Terme" is a gorgeous silk fabric whose warp is silk thread and its pick is colorful silk, cotton, and wool thread.
+In the olden days, people made Terme with the help of their fingers, that is why Terme was known as "finger-woven fabric".
+This gorgeous soft fabric is world-famous for its patterns, especially an aigrette-like design (Bote), tuft-like design (Jeghe), hart's horn design (Shakh-e Gavazni), and rose-like design (Gol-e Mohammadi).
 The city of Yazd is renowned for its 400-year old industry of Terme-weaving.

 Pottery and Ceramics